jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

   a => append(f(a),g(a))
 ```

-Write a `binaryLifter` higher-order function to capture the common pattern above, and use it to rewrite all four lifters that we’ve seen up to this point.
+Write a `binaryLifter` higher-order function to capture the common pattern above, and use it to rewrite all four lifters that we've seen up to this point.

 ```scala
 def binaryLifter[A, B, C](op: (B, B) => C)(f: A => B, g: A => B): A => C =